pculture/miro-user-manual/en/interface.rst

 The sidebar
 ===========

 The sidebar manages things.
-Each item is the sidebar is called a *tab*.
+Each item in the sidebar is called a *tab*.
 Clicking on a particular tab will display it's content in the main view.